 As a consequence of ICMP’s success in the former Yugoslavia, and with the financial support of a growing number of donor governments, in 2003 ICMP’s mandate and sphere of activity were extended by supporting governments, to address the global issue of missing persons, including cases arising from natural disasters.

 Since then, ICMP capacity building and technical assistance has had a major – often a pivotal – impact on the location, recovery and identification of missing persons in different parts of the world.
-Among many other cases, ICMP has been actively involved in programs following:
+Among many other cases, ICMP has been actively involved in programs including the following:

 - The Asian Tsunami in December 2004;